 Have a great installation!

 With the prep behind you, you are ready to install some film!
-For all our window film installation instructions, check out our YouTube channel or download our PDF instructions here.
+Check out our window film installation instructions and videos or download our PDF instructions.
 Best of luck with your install and tag us on social media @concordwindowfilm to share your results!